tomeryeh/demo/chat/tutorial.md

 **Note:** the ``count`` and ``search`` functions behave exactly the same way, the only change is that ``count`` returns a document count, while ``search`` returns all found documents, thus making it slower than ``count``.

 Now, all we have to do is to create our new room in Kuzzle.
-We already covered that part when we explained how to send a publish/subscribe message.
+We have already covered that part when we explained how to send a publish/subscribe message.

 Well... almost: